Hermann’s Tortoise (Testudo hermanni) – a long-term companion

 High-quality prepared plant-based foods for Hermann’s tortoises should be rich in vitamins A and D3 and maintain a 2:1 calcium-to-phosphorus ratio.
 Tropical Biorept L and Tropical Reptiles Herbivore are excellent choices.
 For more details on proper nutrition, check out “What to Feed Herbivorous Land Tortoises.“

 To support healthy shell and bone development, use calcium carbonate supplements.
 These come in powder form such as Tropical Vigorept Mineral and Tropical Vigorept Multivit, which can be sprinkled onto food.
-Additionally, cuttlefish bone (sepia) is a great option, as it can be left in the terrarium at all times for the tortoise to nibble on as needed.
+Additionally, cuttlefish bone (sepia) is a great option.
+It can be left in the terrarium at all times for the tortoise to nibble on as needed.
 Chewing on cuttlefish also helps naturally wear down the tortoise’s beak, preventing overgrowth.

 Health concerns